cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Retrieving A list of nodes

-G now contains a graph of the accessible space on Plane using our settings.
-For this tutorial we will get a list of all nodes within the graph, and print them to get an idea of where this graph traversed.
+G now contains a graph of the accessible space on Plane using the settings we passed as arguments.
+To verify that our results are correct, we will get a list of nodes from the graph, then print them to the unity console.

+Enter the following code at the bottom of the start method.
 ```{.cs}
         // Get a list of nodes from the graph and print them.
         NodeList nodes = G.getNodes();